 In 1399 she gave birth to the later Xuande Emperor and in 1404 she was promoted to princess when her husband's father took the throne.

 She was a powerful and influential woman, who played a significant and stabilizing role in the two reigns that followed that of her husband.
 Notably the reign of her grandson, the Zhengtong Emperor, was at first peaceful and prosperous -not least due to her guiding hand.
-Empress Zhang died in 1442 and was entombed in Xianling.
+Empress Zhang died 20 November 1442 and was entombed in Xianling.

 As was still customary at the time, 10 concubines were buried in Xianling along with the Hongxi Emperor and Empress Zhang.
 They were among others Noble Consort Gongsu and consorts Zhenjingjing, Gongjingchong, Gongxishun, Hui'anli and Zhenhuisu.
 This horrific custom of immolation would survive another few years.